 The American Burn Association (ABA) estimates that 486,000 patients seek treatment for burn injuries in U.S. hospitals each year.
 Severe burns not only require expensive medical treatment, such as skin grafts, but they can also cause permanent disfigurement or loss of limb.
 Many burn victims also experience post-traumatic stress disorder (PTSD), depression, and anxiety.

 Am I Entitled to Compensation For My Burn Injury?

 For people with severe burn injuries, these secondary complications make it difficult or impossible to earn a living.
 However, if someone else’s negligence caused your burn injuries, then you may be entitled to compensation that can help cover the costs associated with the physical and emotional trauma.
 A Washington, DC burn injury lawyer from our firm can help determine if you have legal options to recover compensation.

-- Third–degree burns.
+Third–degree burns.
 Third-degree burns involve damage to the outer and inner layers of skin.
-These burns often cause serious secondary health complications for survivors and may necessitate amputation of severely burned finger, toes, or limbs.
+These burns often cause serious secondary health complications for survivors and may necessitate amputation of severely burned fingers, toes, or limbs.
 Treatment may involve skin grafts and prolonged hospitalization.
 In many cases, permanent disfigurement results.

-What are the Possible Consequences of Burn Injuries?
+What Are the Effects of a Burn Injury?